How to Reduce AML False Positives

 AI

-For other areas such as fraud detection and prevention, and certain areas of transaction monitoring, a combination of rules-based analytics with AI and advanced analytics may reduce false positives in AML compliance to a scale that saves your organization time and money.
+A combination of rules-based analytics with AI and advanced analytics may reduce false positives in AML compliance to a scale that saves your organization time and money.

-Large corporations will most likely benefit from further technical tools due to sheer the number of transactions and clients they deal with on a daily basis.
-A rules-based approach will yield simply too many alerts and may require artificial intelligence to sift through large amounts of alerts generated through a rules-based program.
+Large corporations will most likely benefit from additional tools, such as AI, due to the sheer number of transactions and clients they deal with daily.
+If fed with enough data, AI solutions can help to further categorize or resolve certain matches and alerts.
+A large organization utilizing only a rules-based approach will most likely yield too many alerts and matches for a compliance team to review.
+If implemented properly, AI solutions can help resolve large amounts of alerts generated through a rules-based program.

 Are AI and Other Advanced Analytics Tools Worth It?